 'Sparrows Dance' A Review

 Sparrows Dance, a Tribeca film is written and directed by Noah Buschel.
 Simply made but profoundly touching, capturing vulnerability unlike anything I’ve seen in film.
-It stars Marin Ireland, who was nominated for the 2009 Tony Award for Best Performance for a Featured Actress in a play for Reasons to Be Pretty, and Paul Sparks who was a regular on HBO’s hit, Boardwalk Empire from 2010-2012.
+It stars Marin Ireland, who was nominated for the 2009 Tony Award for Best Performance for a Featured Actress in a play for Reasons to Be Pretty, and Paul Sparks who is a series regular on HBO’s hit, Boardwalk Empire.

 This film is about a former actress who is stricken with stage fright which cripples her to the point of isolation.
 She lives alone in New York City.
 No cat, no dog, no fish...alone.
-She has no name.
-Perhaps Marin’s character has no name because her social inflictions are so loud that they define her.
+She also has no name.
+Perhaps, Marin’s character is without a name because her social inflictions are so loud that they define her.

 She may have left the stage but the stage never left her.
-She performs when ordering take out to compensate her embarrassment when calling for a daily take-out by covering the phone in another voice as if she has company.
-She never opens the door for the delivery people because she asks for the exact amount to leave the money outside her door.
+She's on que performing when ordering take out to compensate for her embarrassment when calling for a daily take-out by covering the phone in another voice as if she has company.
+She avoids human contact at all cost.
+She never opens the door for the delivery people because she asks for the exact amount so she can leave the money outside her door.

-She has a moment where she tries to escape her solitary confinement to help a young woman being mugged across the street from her apartment only to return to what she’s become comfortable with in mere seconds.
+She has a moment where she tries to escape her solitary confinement to help a young woman being mugged across the street from her apartment only to retreat.

-A neighbor pounds on the door and she runs for the covers as fast as lightning.
-Her emotional terror in her eyes is conspicuous.
+Her emotional terror in her eyes is conspicuous when a neighbor pounds on the door as she dashes for the covers as fast as lightning.
 Her neighbor informs her through her closed front door that there’s a massive leak from her apartment.
-She calls a plumber asking to be walked through to fix the toilet herself to avoid any human contact out of fear of judgment.
+She calls a plumber asking to be walked through to fix the toilet herself to avoid any face-to-face interaction out of fear of judgment.

 Plumber arrives but, he’s not your ordinary plumber.